 Please come out and join the School House in attending the 2019 Earth Day Parade this coming Monday April 22nd.
 Miss Ashley will be there representing the School House with our parachute painted by the School House children.
 We'll be meeting at 2pm at the Hall St. Plaza.
 There will be a parade, planting, parachute games, and a recycled instrument band.
-We'll be making recycled instruments in the Lynx room this week to bring along to the event!
+The Lynx room will be constructing instruments from recycled materials for the parade this week.

 Please dress up as your favourite animal or insect :)

 That wave of emotion comes out of him and it catches me off guard.
 Maybe it’s because I expected something different from him or something more from him, that I expected him to be able to “handle it.”

 Thanks to Tracy for finding this article on Emotion-Coaching By ASHLEY SODERLUND PH.D.